-(Danbury, CT)—–The last day of February has been designated as worldwide “Rare Disease Day” to call attention to the publichealth issues associated with rare diseases, which affect nearly 30 million Americans and countless others around the world.
-This day is intended to bring together the patients and families with rare diseases todiscuss the need for greater awareness, more research, and better access to diagnosis and treatment.”
+The last day of February has been designated as worldwide “Rare Disease Day” to call attention to the public health issues associated with rare diseases, which affect nearly 30 million Americans and countless others around the world.
+This day is intended to bring together the patients and families with rare diseases to create greater awareness, fund more research, and provide better access to diagnosis and treatment.

-Rare Disease Day activities in the U.S. will include a nationwide network of online videos, patient stories and blogs; newspaper, radio, and television reports; state and municipal proclamations; a Rare Disease Hall of Fame for researchers; and other activities designed to raise awareness of what it means to have a rare disease.
+Rare Disease Day activities in the U.S. include a nationwide network of on-line videos, patient stories and blogs; newspaper, radio, and television reports; state and municipal proclamations; a Rare Disease Hall of Fame for researchers; and other activities designed to raise awareness of what it means to have a rare disease.

 A rare disease is one that affects fewer than 200,000 Americans.
-According to the National Institutes of Health (NIH), there are nearly 7,000 such diseases affecting nearly 30 million Americans.
-“People with rare diseases often face challenges that occur less frequently with more common diseases,” Saltonstall said.
-“These include delay in getting an accurate diagnosis, few treatment options, and difficulty finding medical experts.
+According to the National Institutes of Health (NIH), there are over 7,000 such diseases affecting nearly 30 million Americans.
+People with rare diseases often face challenges that occur less frequently with more common diseases.
+These include delay in getting an accurate diagnosis, few treatment options, and difficulty finding medical experts.
 Many rare diseases have no approved treatment, and insurance may not cover treatments that aren’t approved.
 Medical and social services may be denied because those making the decisions are not familiar with the diseases.
-Also, treatments for rare diseases tend to be more expensive than treatments for more common diseases.”
+Also, treatments for rare diseases tend to be more expensive than treatments for more common diseases.

 Rare Disease Day also will highlight the unique partnership that exists among the patient community, government entities such as the NIH Office of Rare Diseases and FDA Office of Orphan Products Development, medical professionals, researchers, and companies developing orphan products.